wombleton/gitlaw-nz/acts/P/Petroleum Demand Restraint Act 1981.md

     Section 11: repealed, on 23 October 1981, by [section 5(b)][37] of the Petroleum Demand Restraint (Regulations Validation and Revocation) Act 1981 (1981 No 116).

-##### 12 Publication or notification in _Gazette_ to be notice to all persons concerned
+##### 12 Publication or notification is sufficient notice

-*   The publication in the _Gazette_ or in accordance with the Regulations Act 1936, whether before or after the commencement of this Act, of any petroleum demand restraint regulations, or of any Order in Council, order, notice, warrant, licence, or other act of authority under this Act or under any petroleum demand restraint regulations shall for all purposes be deemed to be notice thereof to all persons concerned, and in any prosecution under this Act the liability of the accused shall be determined accordingly.
+*   The publication in the _Gazette_ or in accordance with the [Legislation Act 2012][45] of any petroleum demand restraint regulations, or of any Order in Council, order, notice, warrant, licence, or other act of authority under this Act or under any petroleum demand restraint regulations must be treated for all purposes as notice of the act of authority to all persons concerned, and in any prosecution under this Act the liability of the accused must be determined accordingly.

+    Section 12: replaced, on 5 August 2013, by [section 77(3)][46] of the Legislation Act 2012 (2012 No 119).

 #### Miscellaneous provisions